luckymanaya/Svelte/README.md

 ## Other Features:
 1. **Main Page**
 <p align = "justify">In the main page, I added an additional interactive aspect by adding a greeting based on the local time and a textbox that asks the user’s name and displays it.
-After clicking ‘continue’, it goes to the next section ‘smoothly’.
+After clicking ‘continue’, it goes to the next section ‘smoothly’ and the name added will be saved to the storage and will not change unless the user changes it.
 </p>

 <p align = "center">